travetto/travetto/module/runtime/README.md

 ```

 ## Path Behavior
-To ensure consistency in path usage throughout the framework, imports pointing at $`node:path` and $`path` are rewritten at compile time.
+To ensure consistency in path usage throughout the framework, imports pointing at `node:path` and `path` are rewritten at compile time.
 These imports are pointing towards [Manifest](https://github.com/travetto/travetto/tree/main/module/manifest#readme "Support for project indexing, manifesting, along with file watching")'s `path`  implementation.
 This allows for seamless import/usage patterns with the reliability needed for cross platform support.